Learn everything there is to know about the legality of web scraping, including a few precedent legal cases.

 Web scraping can be a powerful method for collecting large amounts of data that would otherwise be time-consuming or difficult to obtain manually.

-Web scraping is often used by researchers, businesses, and individuals to gather data from multiple sources for various purposes, such as market research, price tracking, and data analysis.
+Web scraping is often used by researchers, businesses and individuals to gather data from multiple sources for various purposes, such as market research, price tracking and data analysis.

-However, web scraping can be complex and time-consuming.
 Some websites attempt to prevent web scraping by blocking IP addresses that make too many requests.

 Also, lots of websites use CAPTCHA tests to determine whether a human or bot is making the web requests.